Service Management Consultant & Agile expert

 What exactly has been published?

 At the end of February 2019 ITIL 4 Foundation was published.
 This book describes the basics of the new ITIL version and serves as study material for getting your ITIL Foundation certificate.
 The publications of ITIL Managing Professional and ITIL Strategic Leader are planned for the second half of 2019.
+If you're new to ITIL theory, we recommend reading this introduction to ITIL first.

 What is ITIL 4 Foundation?